Claim for Rape at Work

 We offer sympathetic but practical advice:

-• call Mike Massen on 0113 224 7804.
-We will listen in complete confidence and give you the best advice on the strength of your claim.
+• call our team on 0113 224 7804 We will listen in complete confidence and give you the best advice on the strength of your claim.
 We will answer all your questions so that you can decide whether you want to proceed with your claim.
 If you do; we are here for you and can help.

 Your claim can be dealt with on a No Win-No Fee basis so you don’t have to worry about the cost of bringing your claim.